How To Protect Plants From Frost

-Cold air falls and heat rises, so if you have seedlings or tender annuals in small pots, try putting them on a bench or picnic table for the night to help keep the freezing air at ground level away from them.
-You can also place tender plants close to buildings, especially near dark-colored walls and walls that face south and west.
-These areas absorb more heat during the day, and radiate warmth at night.
+Cold air falls and heat rises, so if you have seedlings or tender annuals in small pots, place them on a bench or picnic table overnight to keep them away from ground-level freezing air.
+(These plants will not survive the cold air that pools in low-lying areas.)
+You can also place tender, semi-hardy plants close to buildings, especially next to dark-colored walls that face south and west.
+These exteriors absorb more heat during the day, and radiate warmth at night.

-If you’re expecting a hard freeze, then fill milk jugs with hot water and place them under your plants’ coverings for the night.
-Water loses heat more slowly than the air — more so since the jugs will be partly insulated by the plant’s protective covering.
-The heat that the jugs shed through the night will help keep your plants warm enough to survive till the sun rises.
+Because water is denser than air, it takes longer to cool down.
+So, if you’re expecting a hard frost, fill milk jugs with hot water and place them under your plants’ coverings for the night.
+The heat that the jugs release will help keep your plants warm enough to survive until the sun rises.

-If you have potted plants, the best thing you can do is bring them inside for the night if you’re anticipating a frost.
-It may seem easier to cover them, but roots have less protection in plant pots because there isn’t enough soil around them to keep them insulated.
-Because of this, potted plants are at a greater risk when temperatures drop, even if they’re covered.
+If you are anticipating a frost, bring potted plants inside for the night.
+It may seem easier to cover them, but roots have less protection in pots because there isn’t enough soil to keep them insulated.
+Because of this, potted plants are at a greater risk of freezing when temperatures drop, even if they’re covered.

-If you have plants indoors already, you’ll want to make sure that you keep your indoor plants and outdoor potted plants separate to avoid transmitting disease.
-Or, if you have a garage or a shed that stays warm overnight, you can always put your potted plants inside.
+However, be sure to keep them separate from your indoor plants to avoid transmitting disease.
+Better yet, if you have a garage or a shed that stays warm overnight, store your outdoor potted plants there.

 Plant frost damage is a major worry for gardeners during winter nights.
 But if you implement these five tips, you’ll be much more likely to keep your plants safe until sunrise.